 Nagarkot to Jarsing Pauwa is also among the short hike around the Kathmandu Valley.
 The trail offers a panoramic view of the Everest ranges.
 The peaceful hike goes through the jungle descends down the Jarsing Pauwa.
 The trail doesn’t include the steep ascends so anyone can easily commence this short hike around the valley.

 Bhaktapur Durbar Square

-Bhaktapur Durbar Square is one of the UNESCO listed world Heritage site which is 13 km east from the capital.
-It was added to the world heritage list in 1979 by UNESCO as many of the historical monuments arts and sculptures are preserved in this city such as the courtyards, places, statues and monuments.
-The major attractions of this palace are Nyatopola temple, Golden gate, 55 window palace, pottery square and many other spots.
+Bhaktapur Durbar Square is one of the UNESCO listed World Heritage site which is 13 km east from the capital.
+It was added to the world heritage list in 1979 by UNESCO as many of the historical monuments arts and sculptures are preserved in this city such as the courtyards, places, statues, and monuments.
+The major attractions of this palace are the Nyatopola temple, Golden gate, 55 window palace, pottery square, and many other spots.

 Pilot Baba Asharam

-Lately the hill above the Suryabinayak Temple where the Pilot Baba Ashram is located is receiving the numbers of visitor as the hill commands the spectacular view of the Kathmandu Valley on the clear day.
-As the road towards the hill passes through the green forest and is well maintained lot of visitors pay visit to the Asharam by means of vehicle or short hike.
+Lately the hill above the Suryabinayak Temple where the Pilot Baba Ashram is located is receiving the numbers of the visitor as the hill commands the spectacular view of the Kathmandu Valley on a clear day.
+As the road towards the hill passes through the green forest and is a well-maintained lot of visitors pay a visit to the Asharam by means of the vehicle or short hike.
 The beautiful Asharam also houses the small Lord Shiva Temple.